taiga-family/argus/README.md

 # array of regular expression strings to match workflow names
 # which should be watched by bot
 workflowWithTests = [
-  '.*test.*', # all workflows with sub-string "test" in their names will be watched by bot ]
+  '.*screenshot.*', # all workflows with sub-string "screenshot" in their names will be watched by bot ]

 # array of RegExp strings to match images inside artifacts (by their path or file name)